Retailers and customers feeling strain of supply chain logjam - KESQ

 Click here for updates on this story

-STUDIO CITY, CA (KCAL) — A logjam of cargo ships at the ports of Los Angeles and Long Beach has created a ripple effect felt by retailers, restaurants and, now, the customers they serve.
+STUDIO CITY, CA (KCAL, KCBS) — A logjam of cargo ships at the ports of Los Angeles and Long Beach has created a ripple effect felt by retailers, restaurants and, now, the customers they serve.

 “There’s things we ordered back in January that we still haven’t received and may not receive ever,” said Jessica Goldfarb, owner of the gift shop Limonaia in Santa Monica.